pagrimm/galactic-age-calculator/README.md

 Returns user age in Mars years
 Returns user age in Jupiter years
-Calculates number of days user has left to live based on input life expectancy If user is under average life expectancy, returns how many years user has left to live in Mercury years If user is over average life expectancy, returns how many years user has lived past the life expectancy in Mercury years If user is under average life expectancy, returns how many years user has left to live in Venus years If user is over average life expectancy, returns how many years user has lived past the life expectancy in Venus years If user is under average life expectancy, returns how many years user has left to live in Mercury years If user is over average life expectancy, returns how many years user has lived past the life expectancy in Mercury years If user is under average life expectancy, returns how many years user has left to live in Mars years If user is over average life expectancy, returns how many years user has lived past the life expectancy in Mars years If user is under average life expectancy, returns how many years user has left to live in Jupiter years If user is over average life expectancy, returns how many years user has lived past the life expectancy in Jupiter years
+Calculates number of days user has left to live based on input life expectancy If user is under average life expectancy, returns how many years user has left to live in Planet years If user is over average life expectancy, returns how many years user has lived past the life expectancy in Planet years

 ## Setup/Installation Requirements